SAP/jenkins-library/documentation/docs/scenarios/TMS_Extension.md

 ### Jenkinsfile

+If you use the pipeline of the following code snippet, you only have to configure it in the .pipeline/config.yml.

 Following the convention for pipeline definitions, use a Jenkinsfile, which resides in the root directory of your development sources.

 ```groovy